rafalh/dashfaction/README.md

 Most of the Dash Faction source code is licensed under Mozilla Public License 2.0.
 It is available in the GitHub repository.
 See [LICENSE.txt](LICENSE.txt).

-Only Pure Faction anti-cheat support code is not open source because it would make PF anti-cheat features basically useless.
+Only the Pure Faction anti-cheat support code is not open-sourced, because it would make PF anti-cheat features basically useless.
-It consists of few files in the *game_patch/purefaction* directory.
-It is going to be linked statically during a release process of Dash Faction by the owner of the project.
+It consists of a few files in the *game_patch/purefaction* directory.
+It is linked statically during a release process of Dash Faction by the owner of the project.

-Dash Faction uses some open source libraries.
+Dash Faction uses some open-source libraries.
 Their licenses can be found in the *licenses* directory.